Leptogenesis from spontaneous symmetry breaking during inflation: Post-inflationary Higgs relaxation

 \subsubsection{Preheating}

-Without a loss of generality, we consider that inflaton decay into radiation through a perturbative channel with a decay width $\Gamma_{I}$.
-At the beginning of the post-inflation era, $H \gg \Gamma_{I}$ so that we can neglect the effect of inflaton decay.
-We approximate near the bottom of the valley by the quadratic form as $V_{\rm osc}(\phi) = \frac{1}{2}m_\phi^2 \phi^2$, where $m_\phi$ is the inflaton mass during (p)reheating.
+As a simple possibility, we consider that inflaton decay into radiation through a perturbative channel with a decay width $\Gamma_{I}$. \footnote{Reheating could occur via a non-perturbative channel due to resonance between Higgs and inflaton, see also Appendix \ref{Appendix}.
+However, at most of the time the Higgs field during forced relaxation is very massive except for the periods around crossing through the origin.
+A careful study for the Higgs production rate in the scenario of forced relaxation is required as a future effort.} At the beginning of the post-inflation era, $H \gg \Gamma_{I}$ so that we can neglect the effect of the inflaton decay.
+We approximate near the bottom of the valley of the potential as $V_{\rm osc}(\phi) = \frac{1}{2}m_\phi^2 \phi^2$, where $m_\phi$ is the inflaton mass during (p)reheating.
 We require $m_\phi \gg H_I$ where $H_I$ is the Hubble scale of inflation.
 It is interesting to investigate the joined Higgs-inflaton evolution in the decoupling limit ($h_0 \ll \Lambda$) or in the large-mixing limit ($h_0 \gtrsim \Lambda$). {\footnote{To justify the investigation in the large-mixing limit with $h_0/\Lambda > 1$, one would need to assume a fine cancellation of higher-order terms in the EFT expansion \cite{Wu:2018lmx}.
 It is interesting to consider a practical model to realize this setup.}}

-\textbf{Decoupling.} In the case of $h_0 \ll \Lambda$, the Higgs contribution to the background dynamics led by inflaton is negligible.
-Keeping the lowest order in $h_0/\Lambda$, the equation of motion \eqref{eom:theta} reduces as
+\textbf{Decoupling.} In the case of $h_0 \ll \Lambda$, the Higgs contribution to the background dynamics of the inflaton is negligible.
+Keeping the lowest order in $h_0/\Lambda$, the equation of motion \eqref{eom:theta} ca be reduced to